enotspe/fortinet-2-elasticsearch/README.md

 Fortigate logs are an ugly beast, mainly because its lack of (good) documentation.
-Current log reference lacks of field description, no field examples either, logids gets added/removed without any notice, etc. Just from 6.2.1, type "utm" was documented.
-On top of that, GTP events are part of the guide, causing some field mismatch mapping
+Current log reference lacks of field description, no field examples either, logids gets removed without any notice, etc. Starting from 6.2.1, type "utm" was documented, altough it existed long ago.
+On top of that, GTP events cause some field mismatch mapping like: